-- Monitor your accounts on a regular basis: Make sure to always check your monthly statements from your bank, credit card companies and other financial institutions.
+- Monitor your accounts on a regular basis: Make sure to always check your monthly statements from your bank, credit card companies, and other financial institutions.
 Sign up for identity protection services for additional data protection and to be notified if new accounts are opened in your name.

 - Stick to secure websites: Only use websites that are trusted and secure.
 (Their website address will begin with “https://”.)
-This is especially important when you’re banking, shopping online or paying bills.
+This is especially important when you’re banking, shopping online, or paying bills.

-- Be alert for phishing emails: While you should always be alert for data breach notifications, don’t fall for phishing emails that try and trick you into furnishing your login information.
+- Be alert for phishing emails: While you should always be alert for data breach notifications, don’t fall for phishing emails that try to trick you into furnishing your login information.
 Don’t click links or open attachments in an email.
 Instead, go directly to the company’s website to change your password.

 As we’ve seen, the online world continues to be a dangerous place, with a new data breach being announced seemingly every day.
-While you shouldn’t allow these data breach stats, facts and figures to deter you from conducting business online, it should make you more security-conscious.
+While you shouldn’t allow these data breach stats, facts, and figures to deter you from conducting business online, it should make you more security-conscious.

-Data Breach FAQ
+Data Breach FAQs

-⭐How Data Breaches Are Found Out?
+How Are Data Breaches Found Out?

 Internally detecting a data breach should be as simple as putting a monitoring or auditing system in place, which would detect anything that isn’t “normal” data access.
 However, in many cases, a data breach is discovered by an outside firm, such as the Sonic credit card database breach that was discovered by the company’s credit card processor.

-⭐When Did Data Breaches Start?
+When Did Data Breaches Start?

 In June 2005, some 40 million credit card accounts were exposed from payment card processor CardSystems Solutions.

-⭐Did Bank of America Have a Data Breach in 2020?
+Did Bank of America Have a Data Breach in 2020?

 While Bank of America didn’t disclose exactly how many clients were affected by the breach, over 305,000 PPP relief applications have been processed by Bank of America with the SBA.